ravingalaxy/ML-Deep-Learning/README.md

 </div>
 <br>

-<p>You'lI also learnt to monitor a model using PyTorch and <a href="https://aws.amazon.com/sagemaker/">Amazon's SageMaker</a>.
+<p>I also learnt to monitor a model using PyTorch and <a href="https://aws.amazon.com/sagemaker/">Amazon's SageMaker</a>.
 In the <b>fifth project</b> (<a href="https://github.com/ravingalaxy/ML-Deep-Learning/tree/master/Projects/Project_5-Deploying_Sentiment_Analysis_Model">DEPLOYING A SENTIMENT ANALYSIS MODEL</a>), I deployed my own PyTorch sentiment analysis model and create a gateway for accessing this model from a website.</p>
 <br>
 <hr style="height:3px">
 <br>